 There were plenty of panel discussions and research presentations attended, so here’s a summary of the highlights of what went down over the two-day experience.

 – Tanking and the draft that seems to incentivize it were ongoing topics at the conference, and on the basketball analytics panel Friday, Raptors GM Bryan Colangelo admitted to trying to tank for a high draft pick a couple of seasons ago.
 However, he wasn’t exactly able to achieve his desired result.

-- The most interesting research paper presented from a basketball perspective may have been the one to address the Hot Hand theory, which has been widely debunked in the past.
-The new research took into account information from SportVU cameras that wasn’t available to previous researchers, and the conclusion was that the Hot Hand does actually exist, and that players believe in it and act accordingly — Perhaps not surprisingly, J.R.
+– The most interesting research paper presented from a basketball perspective may have been the one to address the Hot Hand theory, which has been widely debunked in the past.
+The new research took into account information from SportVU cameras that wasn’t available to previous researchers, and the conclusion was that the Hot Hand does in fact exist, and that players believe in it and act accordingly.
+Perhaps not surprisingly, J.R.
 Smith was one of the textbook examples.

 – NBA Commissioner Adam Silver appeared at the conference on Saturday, and had an extended conversation with Malcolm Gladwell about a variety of topics.
 The draft lottery system and the perceived issue of tanking were among the more interesting, and while Silver continues to define tanking differently than the rest of us, he at least appears to be very open to looking at ways of changing things so that losing, in any capacity, won’t be at all incentivized in the future.

 - Shaq tells Suzy Shuster he, Kobe Bryant could have tied Jordan’s six titles 22

 - Dwight Howard tried to take loaded gun through airport security, will not face charges 26